RoyNoymanW/order-custom-action/README.md

 - **Wix CLI:** Get a comprehensive developer experience with minimal setup and host your app on Wix with one command.
 Learn more about the [Wix CLI for apps](https://dev.wix.com/docs/build-apps/developer-tools/cli/get-started/about-the-wix-cli-for-apps).
 - **Wix Design System:** Utilize Wix's reusable React components for a cohesive user experience consistent with Wix's design standards.
-- **Wix eCommerce Orders API**: Access and manage Wix eCommerce Orders data on a Wix site (this data is for orders made through the Wix Stores app).
+- **Wix eCommerce Orders API**: Access and manage Wix eCommerce Orders data on a Wix site.
+(The eCom Orders API is for use with all Wix eCommerce flows, but in this case it's for use with products sold via Stores).
 Learn more about the [Wix eCommerce API](https://dev.wix.com/docs/sdk/backend-modules/ecom/introduction).
 - **Backend API**: Define your own HTTP functions that can be called from your frontend code.
 Learn more about [Backend APIs](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/backend-extensions/api/add-api-extensions-with-the-cli).
 - **Dashboard modal:** Extend your Wix app's functionality by adding modals to your app's dashboard.
 Learn more about [Dashboard modals](https://dev.wix.com/docs/build-apps/develop-your-app/frameworks/wix-cli/supported-extensions/dashboard-extensions/dashboard-modals/add-dashboard-modal-extensions-with-the-cli).
-- **Dashboard menu plugin:** Extend your Wix app's functionality by adding menu plugins to the user interfaces of an apps built by Wix.
+- **Dashboard menu plugin:** Extend your Wix app's functionality by adding menu plugins to the user interface of an app built by Wix.
 Learn more about [Dashboard menu plugin extensions](https://dev.wix.com/docs/build-apps/develop-your-app/extensions/dashboard-extensions/dashboard-plugins/dashboard-menu-plugins/dashboard-menu-plugin-extensions).
 - **WhatsApp integration:** Prepare personalized WhatsApp messages to customers from within your app.
+These messages are loaded into WhatsApp, but must be sent manually.

 ## Prerequisites